Eau Claire Transit: Core routes

-University of Wisconsin - Eau Claire routes
+University of Wisconsin–Eau Claire routes

-The routes serving the UWEC campus area are primarily funded and designed by the University.
-Buses serving the campus layover in front of the Davies Center or Centennial Hall every 15–30 minutes, rather than at the Transit Center.
+The routes serving the UWEC campus area are primarily funded and designed by the university.
+Buses serving the campus lay over in front of the Davies Center or Centennial Hall every 15–45 minutes, rather than at the Transit Center.
 Route 9 does stop briefly at the Transit Center to enable direct transfers with the main network.
 These routes do not run during summer recess and have reduced service during winter break; there is no service on weekends or holidays.
 All Eau Claire Transit bus routes are free to UWEC students and faculty: